 Patsy examines what it means to have Presence through greater self-awareness, and teaches how to restore one’s innate Presence both physically and mentally.
 Her high-profile work goes further to explore how to achieve strong, dependable and charismatic leadership.
 Her work also explores how to have presence while presenting, both in what one says, and how one says it.
 Her ability to inspire has resulted in her coaching some of the world’s leading business and political figures with great success.

-Clients include CEO’s and Board level executives at leading global institutions including the London Stock Exchange, Deutsche bank, Barclays, HSBC and Goldman Sachs, The Royal British Legion, ASOS, Women Ahead, Women in the Law UK, Supreme court judges and leading politicians including Team Obama in the United States.
+Clients include CEO’s and Board level executives at leading global institutions including the London Stock Exchange, Deutsche bank, Barclays, HSBC and Goldman Sachs, The Royal British Legion, ASOS, Women Ahead, Women in the Law UK, Supreme court judges and leading politicians.

 Patsy has taught all over the world transforming people from all walks of life, helping them to overcome perceived obstacles by helping them to redefine their presence.